bepasty/bepasty-server/docs/source/user.rst

 Logging in
 ==========

-You need to log in to paste text / upload files.
-Viewing pasted text / downloading uploaded files works without being logged in, though.
+You may need to log in to use bepasty (what you may do without or with logging in depends on the configuration).

 To log in, you need to know credentials - ask the admin who runs the site.